covenantproject/Covid-FLutter/README.md

+# The code in this repo has been retired and superseded by the other repos in this project.
+It was the original proof of concept.
+It is kept here for historical purposes.

 # Covid-FLutter
 Flutter based mobile app for Covid case tracking, to be connected with rest api to send data on web